corenzan/resetize/README.md

 At first I wanted to merge [normalize.css](http://necolas.github.io/normalize.css/) with a CSS reset, that's why the name is _resetize_.

-But then I moved on to use a CSS reset with a few _normalizations_.
+But then I moved on to a CSS reset with a few _normalizations_.

 ## And what is it like ?